-Sweet Potato Recipes for Babies
+Sweet Potato Serving Suggestions for Babies

-Sweet potatoes’ texture lends itself to a variety of serving options, making it a great, easy option for homemade baby food.
+Sweet potatoes can be served starting at 6 months.
 For first solids, you can introduce sweet potatoes as a purée blended with other superfoods, fats, and fresh spices for a balanced meal.
 The sweet taste tends to mask more bitter vegetables, so it can be a great companion when introducing a new veggie or flavor that your little one might otherwise spit out.
 As your baby gets bigger, try serving the same meal combinations as finger food.
 Just be sure to bake or steam the sweet potatoes long enough so that the flesh is soft for mashing between gums or newly budding teeth.